cncf/clomonitor/docs/checks.md

 *This is an OpenSSF Scorecard check.
 For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dangerous-workflow) in the ossf/scorecard repository.*

+### Dependencies policy

+**ID**: `dependencies_policy`

+Project should provide a dependencies policy that describes how dependencies are consumed and updated.

+This check passes if:

+- The url of the dependencies policy is available in the `dependencies > env-dependencies-policy` section of the [OpenSSF Security Insights](https://github.com/ossf/security-insights-spec/blob/v1.0.0/specification.md) *manifest file* (`SECURITY-INSIGHTS.yml`) that should be located at the root of the repository.

 ### Dependency update tool (from OpenSSF Scorecard)

 **ID**: `dependency_update_tool`